Wisdom Teeth Removal in Oxford, MI

 When the time is right, your general dentist will refer you to an oral surgeon to have your wisdom teeth extracted.
 Oral and maxillofacial surgeons specialize in surgical procedures involving the mouth and face.
-The specialists at Greater Michigan Oral Surgeons & Dental Implant Center regularly perform this procedure in the safety and comfort of our five offices in Flint, Saginaw, Bay City, Owosso, and Oxford.
+The specialists at Greater Michigan Oral Surgeons & Dental Implant Center regularly perform this procedure in the safety and comfort of our five offices in Flint, Saginaw, Bay City, Owosso, Oxford, and Midland.

 Wisdom Teeth Consultation Appointment

 During your consultation appointment at Greater Michigan Oral Surgeons & Dental Implant Center in Oxford, MI, your surgeon will examine your mouth and take X-rays to determine the stage of development and position of your wisdom teeth.
 If your oral surgeon concludes that your wisdom teeth are jeopardizing your overall oral health, an individualized treatment plan will be developed for their removal.

 An online video consultation is a virtual appointment in a HIPAA-compliant video conference setting.
 It is an easy and secure way to consult with your doctor and care team about important information regarding your treatment plan, financial details, pre-and post-operative instructions, and much more.
 An additional benefit of an online video consultation is convenience.
 You are able to schedule the appointment at the time and place that works for you.
 An online video consultation is just like an in-person appointment.
 You can speak with the doctor directly and ask any questions you may have.